Khalid-A/Sous-Chef/README.md

-# Team-3
+# Sous Chef
 <img src="./images/logo.png" width="150">

 ## Project Synopsis
-sNOFLAKE is an app that works with you to make the most of your kitchen inventory.
-By allowing you to scan in receipts, sNOFLAKE allows you to easily find new recipes using ingredients you already have, meaning less time running to the store to buy a missing ingredient and more time discovering new and exciting foods.
+Sous Chef is an app that works with you to make the most of your kitchen inventory.
+By allowing you to scan in receipts, Sous Chef allows you to easily find new recipes using ingredients you already have, meaning less time running to the store to buy a missing ingredient and more time discovering new and exciting foods.

 ## Team Members